Bake to the roots

 Orange Tart with Caramelized Oranges | Bake to the roots

 If you have problems with the stomach like me and get easily heartburn from the acid of oranges, you might want to use orange juice that is less acid.
 You can find that in stores pretty much everywhere I think.
 I made the tart with freshly squeezed juice from the oranges I had and it gave me a bit of a hard time afterward.
-It could have also been the fact that I ate 1/4 of the tart immediately after I took the pictures – who knows ;P If you are sensitive to the acid, the orange juice with less acid is still a good choice I guess ;)
+It could have also been the fact that I ate 1/4 of the tart immediately after I took the pictures.
+Who knows?
+If you are sensitive to the acid, the orange juice with less acid is still a good choice I guess.

 What do you think Andrea made today?
 I have no clue yet.
-Could be anything!
+It could be anything!
 Last month we almost made the same.
-And by saying that I mean we made completely different things :P But only because I decided to switch the recipe right before, otherwise we would have both made the same… check out her blog go get the answer ;)
+And by saying that I mean we made entirely different things.
+But only because I decided to switch the recipe right before.
+Otherwise we would have both made the same… check out her blog go get the answer.

 INGREDIENTS / ZUTATEN